Lavikjo/portfolio/output/skills/index.rst

 3D-printing
 ----------------

 I am familiar with additive manufacturing techniques and have built my own 3D-printer.
 I know the limits and strengths of additive manufacturing.
+I learned the theory behind additive manufacturing in Aaltonaut courses.
+This inspired me to study the practical side on my own.
 I have used 3D-printer for creating enclosures and functional parts for prototypes. (:doc:`add-basics`, :doc:`electronics-workshop`)

 .. thumbnail:: /images/printer.jpg
 	:scale: 70 %